did-app/www/_articles/the-most-pressing-authentication-processing-pain-points-in-2020.md

   lastmod: 2020-06-09
 ---

 Authentication online has become amazingly complex in the last 20 years.
-What began as a simple password problem in the seventies, is now a smorgasbord of different authentication methods together with very real regulatory and security considerations.
-In short, there is no shortage of ways to sign up or sign in to an application these days.
+What began as a simple password problem in the seventies, is now an opulent buffet of different authentication options together with very real regulatory and security considerations.
+There is certainly no shortage of ways to sign up or sign in to something!

 But what are the most pressing pain points for developers and end-users?
 What does great authentication look like?
 What does terrible authentication look like?